Chisyeuf/d365-sidepanel-dev-tools/README.md

 ## 3\.
 All Attributes
 <img align="right" src="screenshots/jpg/3.AllAttributes.jpg">

+See every field, every value, all in one place.

 This tool provides a convenient way to quickly access and review all the data of your open record.

 It displays all the fields and values of the currently open records.